 This is the luxury gem of the Pacific.
-Think expansive grounds, two swimming pools, several restaurants including an over water fine dining venue, your own personal butler to tend to your ever whim, villas with pools and the ultimate luxury escape: the Royal Estate which must be for, ehem, Royals, because it is the size of a huge mansion including three pavilions, its own chef and a swimming pool.
-This is where, I can only assume, royalty comes to retire to a life of luxury and debaucherie.
+Think expansive grounds, two swimming pools, several restaurants including an over water fine dining venue, your own personal butler to tend to your every whim, and villas with pools.
+The ultimate luxury escape: the Royal Estate which must be for, ehem, Royals, because it is the size of a huge mansion including three pavilions, its own chef and a swimming pool.
+This is where, I can only assume, royalty comes to retire to a life of luxury and debauchery.
 The Estate looked way off limits for mere humans like me.

 Unique features: swim up bar, higher privacy in the villas than the rest, largest over water villas, some with plunge pools, inner lagoon the same depth as the Thalasso’s main lagoon, your own butler.
 The newly refurbished Clarins Spa could be a treat too.
 As it is a large resort there are also villas on the beach.

 Down Sides: The St. Regis is ridiculously expensive and clearly leverages the high-end status of the brand.
 Tasting dinner menus start at $160 can set you back a few thousand dollars for a week in paradise.
 A random price check for September shows rates starting at USD1,500 for room only.
 The larger size can also make it feel impersonal.